-- To add a new column to an existing worksheet, right click in the gray area to the right of the worksheet columns and choose Add New Column or Click the Add New Column button toolbar. - To add multiple columns to the worksheet, make the worksheet active then choose Column: Add New Columns... from the main menu.
-Specify the number of columns to add in the Add New Columns dialog box and click OK; or use the Format: Worksheet... menu item or the F4 hot key to open the Worksheet Properties dialog, then set the desired value for Column Number in the Size tab.
+- To add a new column to the right end of an existing worksheet, right-click in the gray area to the right of the worksheet columns and choose Add New Column or Click the Add New Column button the Standard toolbar. - To add multiple columns to the worksheet, make the worksheet active then choose Column: Add New Columns... from the main menu.
+Specify the number of columns to add in the Add New Columns dialog box and click OK; or use the Format: Worksheet... menu item or the F4 hot key to open the Worksheet Properties dialog, then set the desired value for Column Number in the Size tab. - To insert a column into the worksheet, highlight a column, then right-click and choose Insert.
+A column is inserted ahead of the selected column and column Short Names are adjusted accordingly.